Canadian Take-Home

 What is the difference between marginal and effective tax rate?

-Your marginal rate is the tax rate applied to your last (highest) dollar of income — it tells you how much tax you'd pay on a raise or bonus.
-Your effective rate is your total tax divided by total income — it represents your true average tax burden.
-Because Canada's system is progressive, your effective rate is always lower than your marginal rate.
+Your marginal tax rate is the rate applied to your last dollar of income — the highest bracket you fall into.
+Your effective tax rate is your total tax paid divided by your total income.
+Because Canada's tax system is progressive, your effective rate is always lower than your marginal rate.
+For example, a $100,000 salary in Ontario has a combined marginal rate of about 43.41% but an effective rate closer to 28%.
+Understanding the difference matters for RRSP contributions: the tax you save equals your contribution multiplied by your marginal rate, not your effective rate.

 How does an RRSP contribution reduce my taxes?